coq-community/paramcoq/Readme.md

 The plugin is still in an experimental state.
 It is not very user friendly (lack of good error messages) and still contains bugs.
-But is useable enough to "translate" a large chunck of standard library.
+But is useable enough to "translate" a large chunk of standard library.

 Compilation
 -----------